 - Rider error – While many accidents involve negligent motor vehicle drivers, bicyclists may bear liability in accident cases.
 Distracted riding, drunk riding, and failure to follow the rules of the road can all contribute to bicycle liability in an accident case.

-In every bike accident case, the plaintiff must prove the defendant was acting negligently or maliciously and that those actions proximally caused the incident.
+In every bike accident case, the plaintiff must prove the defendant was acting negligently or maliciously and that those actions caused the incident.
 Any evidence of a plaintiff’s own negligence could limit damages awarded during a claim.
 Video recordings, witness accounts, and the road conditions may all help an injured individual prove liability after an incident involving a motorized vehicle.
+Contact Anapol Weiss today for a free consultation or to learn more about filing a bike accident lawsuit in Philadelphia.